Toast the New Year with these new South Florida craft brews

 Funky Buddha

 One of Fort Lauderdale’s most popular breweries always has something new to announce.
-This weekend at their Maple Bacon Coffee Porter Festival they’ll debut the namesake beer.
+This weekend at their Maple Bacon Coffee Porter Festival, Funky Buddha will debut the namesake beer.

 Also on Jan.
-13, they’ll release bottles of Last Buffalo in the Park which is aged in varying barrels.
+13, Funky Buddha will release bottles of Last Buffalo in the Park, which is aged in varying barrels.
 “We aged this version of Last Buffalo in the Park in three different types of bourbon barrels that we call Lawerenceburg, Louisville and Overproof,” said John Linn, marketing director for the brewery.
 “The different bourbons will each impart their own unique flavor to the mix.”
-The bottles will be available for purchase only by attendees who pre-purchased either four-bottle or one case tickets to the Festival.
+The bottles will be available for purchase only by attendees who pre-purchased either four-bottle or one case tickets to the festival.

 1201 NE 38th St., Oakland Park